-“Beat It,” the classic collaboration between Michael Jackson Eddie Van Halen, went Number One on the Billboard chart 30 years ago today!
+“Beat It,” the classic collaboration between Michael Jackson and Eddie Van Halen, went Number One on the Billboard chart on this day in 1983.

 Eddie reflects on his experience working with award-winning producer/songwriter Quincy Jones and Michael Jackson in the later half of 1982:

 “Certain people in the band at that time didn’t like me doing things outside the group.
 But Roth happened to be in the Amazon or somewhere, and Mike was at Disneyland and Al was up in Canada or something, and I was home alone.
 So I thought, well, they’ll never know.
 Seriously: who’s going to know that I played on a black guy’s record?
 Michael said ‘I love that high fast stuff you do.’
 So I played two solos over it and said, ‘You guys pick the one you want.’
 It was 20 minutes out of my day.
 I did it for free and later everybody was telling me, you could have got a royalty point out of that record.
 But it didn’t matter because Quincy wrote me a letter thanking me, and he signed it ‘The Asshole’.
 I framed it.
 Classic.”

 Coincidentally, Eddie’s second collaboration with an R&B artist, LL Cool J, was released on April 30th, 2013, on the anniversary of “Beat It” going number one.
 Eddie played guitar on two tracks from LL Cool J’s Authentic album, “We’re The Greatest” and “Not Leaving Here Tonight.”
 You can listen to both of those songs in their entirety here.